Truss Me, This Bridge is Cool

 December 6, 2014

 This bridge was my introduction to the Eli Whitney Museum and the whole surrounding area at the Hamden/New Haven border.
 I brought my family to the museum wholly unaware of all the “stuff” around it.
-Lake Whitney, the Regional Water Authority stuff across the street, the Connecticut Trust for Historic Preservation, the museum building, the other buildings… and, of course, this bridge.
+Lake Whitney, East Rock hiking, the Connecticut Trust for Historic Preservation, the museum building, the other buildings… and, of course, this bridge.

 The current bridge is a 1980 replica of the original Ithiel Town bridge that was commissioned by Eli Whitney for his little industrial village back in the early 1800’s.
 In the spirit of what the Eli Whitney museum is all about (teaching kids invention and engineering and stuff), it appears that the architectural firm of Noyes Vogt solicited the assistance of area youths to rebuild the bridge according to Ithiel Town’s revolutionary truss design of 1820.